<Match Preview>

 Q. Matsuki, do you feel that your field of vision has expanded compared to last season?

 A. What I can see is completely different from last season.
-That is something I have gained through a lot of experience, so I want to make it even better by competing in the Levain Cup.
+This is something I have acquired through a lot of experience, so I want to make it even better by competing in the Levain Cup.

 Q, In a good way, does this mean you have become able to make adjustments on your own?